 Create a new Profile

 The Firefox User Profile Manager allows you to create an additional profile.
-Create a new profile on Firefox and transfer all your settings and stuff to the new profile, and see if it helps.
+Create a new profile on Firefox and transfer all your settings and other data to the new profile, and see if it helps.

 Reduce Firefox memory usage